Build a receiver

 }

-This is the final tailtracer/model.go looks like:
+Here is what the final tailtracer/model.go file looks like:

 tailtracer/model.go